0xfabiof/dehashed-web-parser/README.md

 # Dehashed-web-parser

-A python script tool to leverage the web-interface of Dehashed Free Edition to provide results in an API format - similar to the official Json Formart (pay-walled)
+A python script tool to leverage the web-interface of Dehashed Free Edition to provide results in an API format - similar to the official Json Format (pay-walled)

 ## Requirements